-I am a fourth year PhD student at the Max Planck Institute for Software Systems (MPI-SWS), enrolled at TU Kaiserslautern.
+I am a sixth year PhD student at the Max Planck Institute for Software Systems (MPI-SWS), enrolled at TU Kaiserslautern.
 I work at the Real-Time Systems group, advised by Björn Brandenburg.

 Prior to joining MPI-SWS, I did my undergraduate studies in the Federal University of Bahia (Brazil), where I worked with

 Currently, I'm investigating how to use proof assistants to derive guaranteed-correct schedulability analysis, in order to increase the

 confidence levels of future real-time systems.